makersacademy/rps-challenge/README.md

-# 'Rock, paper and scissors'
+# 'Rock, Paper, Scissors'

 ## Description

-A web application built with Sinatra that enables a user to play Rock, Paper, Scissors with the computer.
+A web application that enables the user to play the Rock, Paper, Scissors game with the computer.

 ## User stories